aaronflippo/course-in-a-box/modules/Lesson 2/_posts/2000-01-04-Operators.md

 Also, take a look at that last line: We are adding a string value to an int value, to another string value.
 The computer knows how to convert number values into strings, so the result is just one longer string.

 ### Boolean Operators

-bool values have their own operators, which are used to combine bool values in logical ways.
+bool values have their own speical operators, which are used to combine bool values in logical ways.
 The three most common boolean operators are:
 AND (&&)
 OR (||)